Nook

 City Map

-A minimal line-art map of San Francisco built from real OSM street data โ 5,988 road segments rendered as white strokes on a transparent background.
-Designed to sit inside the HUD without competing with primary information.
+A minimal line-art map of San Francisco built from real OSM street data, with 5,988 road segments rendered as fine white strokes.
+I built this through vibe coding, generating and refining the map programmatically from raw geographic data.

 Outcome